 First established in 1995 as Institution of Physics in Engineering Medicine and Biology.
 Incorporated in 1995.
-Sector: Clinical and bio-medical engineering About: IPEM is the Learned Society and professional organisation for medical physicists, clinical and bio-medical engineers and clinical technologists working in medicine and biology.
+Sector: Clinical and bio-medical engineering About: IPEM is the Learned Society, Registered Charity and professional organisation for medical physicists, clinical and bio-medical engineers and clinical technologists working in medicine and biology.
 Mission: Improving health through Physics and Engineering in Medicine.
 As a charity, IPEM's role is to promote for the public benefit the advancement of physics and engineering applied to medicine and biology and to advance public education in the field.
 Vision: Developing the professional, improving healthcare, transforming lives together.
 Members: Medical physicists, clinical and bio-medical engineers and clinical technologists who work in hospitals, academia and industry.
-Approximate number of members: 4,700 O Licensed to award: EngTech IEng C Eng Registered members: 15 11 93 - Grades of Membership: Affiliate; Associate; Professional Affiliate (PAMIPEM), Member (MIPEM); Fellow (FIPEM).
-IPEM Company Membership also available for companies wishing to network effectively and stay up to date with the latest innovations and developments. - Specialist interest groups: Eight special interest groups: diagnostic radiology; magnetic resonance imaging; nuclear medicine; physiological measurement; radiation protection; radiotherapy; rehabilitation and biomechanics engineering; and ultrasound and non-ionising radiation.
+Approximate number of members: 4,700 O Licensed to award: EngTech IEng CEng Registered members: 15 10 94 Grades of Membership: Affiliate; Associate; Professional Affiliate (PAMIPEM), Member (MIPEM); Fellow (FIPEM).
+IPEM Company Membership also available for companies wishing to network effectively and stay up to date with the latest innovations and developments.
+Specialist interest groups: Twelve special interest groups: diagnostic radiology; magnetic resonance imaging; nuclear medicine; physiological measurement; radiation protection; radiotherapy; rehabilitation and biomechanics engineering; and ultrasound and non-ionising radiation, A.I., Clinical & Scientific computing, Clinical Engineering, Environmental sustainability.
 Member benefits Structure: Specialist and national groups in the UK.
+Q Contact details: